Made from the formulated mix of paraffin, carnauba wax, and beeswax, wood wax includes a rich blend of wood enhancers and colors.

 Oils used in the wood wax

-Several wood wax formulas also include linseed, citrus oils, and minerals to change the finishing look of the wooden surface and to enhance its durability.
+Several wood wax formulas also include linseed, citrus oils, and minerals to change the finishing look of the wooden surface and enhance its durability.

 These oils will help to bring a sheen to the final look when you apply the wood wax to your piece of furniture.